ANUBHAV07-hub/CodeHack/README.md

 24) 1DArray1 ------is Java 1D Array problem where we learn how to create 1D Array and input and output its elements.
 25) 2DArray1 ------is Java 2D Array problem where we learn about implementation of 2D Array using this beautiful hourglass problem.
 26) subarrays1 ------is Java Subarray problem where we learn how to use subarrays(no direct class or method).
+27) ArrayList1 ------is Java ArrayList problem where we learn how to create and use methods of multidimensional arraylist.